teahaz/teahaz-server/server/notes.md

         - `members.db` should store a refrence of active members so its stored in more than one place
         - `uploads/` a folder containing all files with uuid/hash names and encrypted/base64 (file extentions should either be in the file or should show for convenience)

+# sending files
+this is a complicated topic

+at the moment i will send it as json for convenience, but this will change

 # TODO
 - error check the json in api.py (both errors and missing, and sanitize)